johnson-c/ColRadPy/doc/tutorial.rst

 The generalized collsional radiative coefficients are calculated by ColRadPy as well.
 A description of these can be found in (Summers 2006), (Johnson 2019).
-GCR coefficients are often use as inputs to plasma transport codes.
+GCR coefficients are often used as inputs to plasma transport codes.
-GCR coefficients are also use as inputs to ionization balance calculations which will be discussed later.
+GCR coefficients are also used as inputs to ionization balance calculations which will be discussed later.
 This allows for different ionization stages to be linked.

-A physical description of the GCRs can be helpful in interpreting the meaning behind them.
 For example, the total ionization from one charge state to the other is defined as the SCD.
 The total recombination from a charge state to the charge state of interest is defined as the ACD.
 This gives the rate of population transfer from one ionization state to a lower ionization state.
 The situation for systems with metastable states requires that the effective ionization and